Towards Real-World Validity in Generative AI Benchmarks: Understanding and Designing Domain-Centered Evaluations for Journalism Practitioners: Related Work

 \section{Related Work}

-In this section, we first introduce common critiques of existing benchmarks, especially those of construct and ecological validity, and efforts to address those critiques.
-Then we provide an overview of literature that specifically engages with domain-specific benchmarks and efforts to ensure domain knowledge and expertise is reflected in them.
+In this section, we first provide an overview of common critiques of existing benchmarks, especially those of ecological validity in popular benchmarks, and research that calls for the incorporation of downstream use cases to address ecological validity issues.
+Then we provide an overview of previous work on model evaluations that incorporate real-world contexts, either through scenario-building or human-centered methods, and we situate our work within this literature.